Sync troubleshooting guide

 - The database has been edited by KeePass or KeePassXC

 If this happens every time after you edit the file in KeePass or KeePassXC, the likely cause is their multi-step saving process.
-(By default, desktop apps first save database to a temporary file, then delete the original database, then rename the temporary file as the original.
+(By default, desktop apps save the database to a temporary file, then delete the original database, then rename the temporary file as the original.
 It looks as if the database was simply updated, but technically this is a new file.
-And KeePassium’s link points to the original database, which has been deleted.)
+But KeePassium’s link points to the original database, which has been deleted.)

 To fix this, change settings of the desktop app: